monkoose/DoNe/README.md

 Opens only one neovim window by utilizing its server capabilities.
 Name it how you want (for example, `neovim-for-defold`), make it executable and put in any directory in your $PATH environment variable.
 On defold's menu `File > Preferences > Code` change the `Custom Editor` field to `neovim-for-defold` (or the name you chose).
+Change `st` in the script to your favorite terminal in which you would like to start neovim.
 You don't need to change anything else.

 ```sh
 #!/bin/sh